sem-in-r/seminr/README.md

 )
 ```

-B. Define a structural (inner) model for our PLS-PM
+Define a structural (inner) model for our PLS-PM:

 ``` r
 mobi_sm <- relationships(